Views: 1

 Though you have wandered long

-you are looking at yourselves, and you have seen yourselves.
+you are looking at yourselves and yourselves that you have seen.

 how could the ant’s eye reach the Pleiades?